arooj1/agentic-ai-memory-management/README.md

+# From LLMs to Operating Systems
+Inspired by the MemGPT paper and the DeepLearning.AI course, these notebooks explore how to overcome the memory limitations of LLMs by treating them like the CPU of a traditional operating system.

-# 🤖 Agentic AI Memory Management
+## 🤖 Agentic AI Memory Management

 This repository contains a series of Google Colab notebooks converted to use the **Google Gemini API**.
 These notebooks demonstrate advanced agentic concepts like memory management, custom tool use, and Retrieval-Augmented Generation (RAG) by simulating complex functionalities with standard Python and the Gemini API.